timcera/cltoolbox/docs/usage.rst

         else:
             print(a ** b)

 Shell autocompletion
 --------------------
-Cltoolbox supports autocompletion via the optional dependency ``argcomplete``.
+The cltoolbox supports autocompletion via the optional dependency ``argcomplete``.
 If that package is installed, cltoolbox detects it automatically without the need to do anything else.